PennyLeScroche/PennyLeScroche.github.io/notes.md

-Supernatural investigation game using Distortion Dice
+Spectral Sleuths: A Supernatural investigation game using Distortion Dice

 4 stats